Geometric and topological rigidity of pinched submanifolds in Riemannian manifolds: Introduction

 In particular, if $n$ is even and the second Betti number satisfies $\beta_2(M^n)>0$, then $f$ is totally geodesic, and $M^n$ is isometric to the complex projective space $\CP^{n/2}$, endowed with the Fubini-Study metric up to scaling of the ambient metric. \end{theorem}

-The second main result of this paper concerns four-dimensional submanifolds satisfying condition \eqref{1} that are not covered by Theorem \ref{n5}.
-The results obtained, as well as the methods employed, differ substantially from those for higher dimensions and are considerably more intricate.
-Our approach relies essentially on tools from four-dimensional geometry, the theory of Riemannian manifolds with nonnegative isotropic curvature, and the Bochner technique.

-To state the result for four-dimensional submanifolds, we recall the notion of a \emph{$(2,0)$-geodesic} immersion, introduced by Eschenburg and Tribuzy in \cite{ET} (see also \cite{ET1,eft}).
-An isometric immersion of a K\"ahler manifold is called $(2,0)$-geodesic if the $(2,0)$-component of its second fundamental form (with respect to the type decomposition) vanishes.
+The second main result concerns four-dimensional submanifolds satisfying condition \eqref{1} that are not covered by Theorem \ref{n5}.
+We recall the notion of a \emph{$(2,0)$-geodesic} immersion, introduced by Eschenburg and Tribuzy \cite{ET} (see also \cite{ET1, eft}).
+An isometric immersion of a Kähler manifold is called $(2,0)$-geodesic if the $(2,0)$-component of its second fundamental form (with respect to the type decomposition) vanishes.

 The result for four-dimensional submanifolds is stated as follows.